Florida Atlantic Owls men's basketball: Coaching carousel (2005–2018)

 FAU hired Mike Jarvis as their new coach.
 Jarvis had been the head coach at Boston University, George Washington University and, most recently, St. John's University.
 Between the three schools, Jarvis led his teams to nine total NCAA tournament appearances, including an Elite Eight appearance with St. John's in 1999.
-Jarvis was fired from St. John's on December 19, 2003—the first Big East coach to be fired during the season.
+Jarvis was fired from St. John's on December 19, 2003—the first Big East Conference coach to be fired during the season.
 It later emerged that school officials had fired Jarvis in part due to a series of embarrassing off-court incidents.
 Among these, a junior college transfer had been charged with assaulting a female student, and a senior guard had been kicked off the team after being caught smoking marijuana near St. John's campus in Queens.
 During the 2003–04 season, St. John's center Abe Keita claimed that a member of Jarvis's basketball staff had paid him nearly $300 a month for the past four seasons.
 As a result, St. John's placed itself on two years' probation, withdrew from postseason consideration for the 2004–05 season, and forfeited 43 wins including the 2002 NCAA Tournament and the 2003 NIT.
 Jarvis was faulted for not properly monitoring Keita's situation.
 After his ouster, Jarvis was criticized for ignoring New York City's rich pool of high school players, which particularly rankled fans used to seeing national powerhouses built primarily on New York City talent.
 At FAU, he looked to become the first coach in NCAA basketball history to win 100 games at four different schools.
 Following the 2014 season, Jarvis resigned after reports indicated that he was going to be fired.
 He finished with a 76–112 after six years in Boca Raton.

 On April 7, 2014, the school hired Michael Curry, a former NBA player and coach of the Detroit Pistons.
 Curry's teams never finished with more than 12 wins overall or more than six wins in conference.
-They never finished hired than 11th in C-USA.
+They never finished higher than 11th in C-USA.
 Following the hiring of a new athletic director, Brian White, Curry was fired after four seasons at the school and a 39–84 record.